Ways to migrate multiple email accounts to Microsoft 365 or Office 365

 If none of the types of migrations described will work for your organization, consider working with a partner to migrate email to Microsoft 365 or Office 365.

-To find a partner, use the Microsoft solution providers page.
+For information on how to find a partner, see the Microsoft solution providers page.

 Use PowerShell for email migration to Microsoft 365 or Office 365